prettygenius/to-do-list/README.md

-Basic to do list app using jquery css html5
+Simple to do list app using jquery css html5